lizlyon/CPSC350_SP21_ASSIGNMENT5_LYON/README.md

 # CPSC350_SP21_ASSIGNMENT5_LYON
 ## Program
-* This assignment implements a doubly linked-list queue.
+* Registrar’s Office Simulation which implements a doubly linked-list queue.
+* The program will take in a command line argument(./myprog test.in) and will output various metrics.
+* Simulation starts at 0 and ends when student requests end.

 ## Identifying Information
 * Name: Liz Lyon